globalis-ms/multisite-clone-duplicator/readme.txt

 5. **Log warning**

 == Changelog ==

+= 2.0.0.b.1 =
+* 2.0.0 Beta version 1 released on github
+* New feature : clone over the primary site
+* New feature : select site to clone with select2 dynamic select-box
+* Remove the old lang.php file
+* Fix most of WordPress coding standards issues
+* Lot of refactoring, cleaning the code and everything

 = 1.3.2 =
 * Bugfix : Check on admin referer broke some admin page